Hartman Rocks Trail Running

-Discover your new favorite trail run or rugged hike at Hartman Rocks Recreation Area.
-This high-desert playground in Gunnison might be known for mountain biking, but it’s also an incredible setting for hiking and trail running.
+Discover your new favorite trail run at Hartman Rocks Recreation Area.
+This high-desert playground in Gunnison might be known for mountain biking, but it’s also an incredible setting for trail running.
 The 40+ miles of trails, wide-open views and striking rock formations offer much to explore.
-Keep reading to learn more about favorite hiking and trail running routes at Hartman Rocks.
+Keep reading to learn more about trail running routes at Hartman Rocks.

 What is Hartman Rocks?